drivet/website/content/blog/society/charlie-hebdo.md

 date: 2015-01-16 01:31:40
 modified: 2015-05-16 01:53:02.343155
-tags: religion,france,islam
+tags: religion,france,islam,free-speech
-title: You Keep Using That Word...
+title: You Keep Using That Word

 It's hard to talk about the attack on the offices of Charlie Hebdo without sounding like you're either a) apologizing for violence or b) spouting tired